 1.5.
 Restrictions.
-Customer will not (and will not permit anyone else to) do any of the following: (a) use the Service to develop a similar or competing product or service; (b) obtain or attempt to obtain the Service by any means or device with intent to avoid paying the fees that would otherwise be payable for such access or use; (c) reverse engineer, decompile, disassemble, or seek to access the source code or non-public APIs to the Service or any related features, except to the extent expressly permitted by law (and then only with prior notice to New Relic); (d) modify or create derivative works of the Service or copy any element of or related features with the Service (other than authorized copies of the Software); (e) publish benchmarks or performance information about the Service; (f) fail to perform or observe the obligations set out in Section 2.5 (Obligations); (g) perform any security integrity review, penetration test, load test, denial of service simulation, or vulnerability scan on New Relic; (h) provide access to or sublicense the Service to a third party other than a Third-Party Service; or (i) use the Service on behalf of, or to provide any product or service to, third parties.
+Customer will not (and will not permit anyone else to) do any of the following: (a) use the Service to develop a similar or competing product or service; (b) obtain or attempt to obtain the Service by any means or device with intent to avoid paying the fees that would otherwise be payable for such access or use; (c) reverse engineer, decompile, disassemble, or seek to access the source code, algorithms, or non-public APIs to the Service or any related features, except to the extent expressly permitted by law (and then only with prior notice to New Relic); (d) modify or create derivative works of the Service or copy any element of or related features with the Service (other than authorized copies of the Software); (e) publish benchmarks or performance information about the Service; (f) fail to perform or observe the obligations set out in Section 2.5 (Obligations); (g) perform any security integrity review, penetration test, load test, denial of service simulation, or vulnerability scan on New Relic; (h) provide access to or sublicense the Service to a third party other than a Third-Party Service; or (i) use the Service on behalf of, or to provide any product or service to, third parties.
 To ensure compliance with this Section 1.5 (Restrictions), New Relic may monitor or review use of the Services and investigate suspected violations of this Agreement.

 Section 2 - Customer Data

 2.1.
 Customer Data Configurations.
 The Service and related features are designed to provide Customer with control over its configuration and use, including in the types of Customer Data it processes.
-New Relic refers to the data, information, or content that Customer and Users send to an Account from the Software, the Customer Properties, or Third-Party Services to, or queries through, an Account as “Customer Data.”
-The Customer Data will be hosted in the data region that Customer selects during the setup of the Account as further described in the Documentation.
+New Relic refers to the data, information, or content that Customer and Users send from the Software, the Customer Properties, or Third-Party Services to, or queries through, an Account as “Customer Data.”
+The Customer Data stored in an Account will be hosted in the data region that Customer selects during the setup of the Account as further described in the Documentation.